predictry/tapirus/rsc/notes/data-patterns-and-recommendations.md

 ## Data models:

 Our first data model was:
-`user-item`: each user was connected to the item they interacted with, e.g. view, add to cart, buy.
+`user-item`: each user was connected to the item they interacted with.
-For the sake keep transactions of anonymous users, and grouping user sessions, we change to:
+For the sake of keeping transactions of anonymous users, and grouping user sessions, we changed to:
 `user-session-item`: users connect to browsing sessions, and sessions connect to the items the user interacted with in those sessions.

 All tests were conducted using the second model, with data from REDMART

+## Glossary:
+OIV: other items viewed (in other sessions)
+OIP: other items purchased (in other sessions)
+OIVT: other items viewed together (in the same sessions)
+OIPT: other items purchased together (in the same sessions)

 ## Observations: